IGEL conference

 Bursaries

-IGEL will provide bursaries of maximum 400 euro for early career researchers with no travel funds.
-There is a limited number of bursaries available.
-If you want to know whether you are eligible, please contact Marloes Mak (email: board@igelsociety.org).
-If you are eligible and would like to request a bursary, please write to Marloes Mak before 15 March.
-Decisions about the bursaries will be communicated on 15 April.
+If you are eligible and would like to request a bursary, please write to Marloes Mak within this timeframe: 15 February 2025 – 15 March 2025.
+Decisions about the bursaries will be communicated by 15 April.

 Important Dates